ArchipelagoMW/Archipelago/worlds/aquaria/docs/en_aquaria.md

 ## When the player receives an item, what happens?
-When you receive an item, a message will pop up to inform you where you received the Item from, and which one it is.
+When you receive an item, a message will pop up to inform you where you received the item from, and which one it is.